Western Falcon patented liner technology is the leader in the oil industry.

 Read our fast facts, technical papers, and case studies to learn more about how our products change the industry as a whole.

-Thermoplastic lined tubular create an ID restriction, please refer to dimension chart and drift sizes.
+Thermoplastic lined tubular creates an ID restriction; please refer to the Common Oilfield Dimensions chart and drift sizes.

 Minimum API Torque should be followed when making up connections.
 Avoid special position makeup.